thomasgohard/git-cheat-sheet/README.md

 1. You are using GitHub.
 Because GitHub is **awesome**.
 1. You are working with the command line.
 Because the command line is the only way to fly.

+## Install git

+>Placeholder for instructions on installing git on Linux, Mac and Windows.

+## Configure git

+	git config --global user.name {your-name}

+	git config --global user.email {the-email-address-you-use-for-github}

+These commands are part of what's called *identifying yourself*.
+They tell git who you are so that git and GitHub can tell what modifications were made by you.

 ## Make a copy of a repository on your local machine

 	git clone https://github.com/{your-github-handle}/{repository-you-want-to-work-on}.git